THE PRESIDING PRELATE

 a).
 By Article 1 (6) of the Rules and Bylaws of The Mystical Order of Spiritual Baptist, the supreme earthly representative of God and the great spirits shall be the Presiding Prelate, who shall be appointed by the Patriarch of The Mystical Order of Spiritual Baptist acting under his rules of discretion.
 He is the Chief Pastor and Primate of The Mystical Order of Spiritual Baptist Inc.

 b).
-The Presiding Prelate shall be the most holy, the most worthy servant of God and the office of the Presiding Prelate shall stand forever as testimony to the great love and forgiveness of God in placing his trust and authority to elect his Earthly representative in the very hands of each and every member of The Mystical Order of Spiritual Baptist and Starlight of Israel Healing School.
+The Presiding Prelate shall be the most-holy, the most worthy servant of God and the office of the Presiding Prelate shall stand forever as testimony to the great love and forgiveness of God in placing his trust and authority to elect his Earthly representative in the very hands of each and every member of The Mystical Order of Spiritual Baptist.

 c).
 No false prophet, no false Presiding Prelate, no speaker of lies, no preacher of blood and wickedness shall prevail in the blinding light of such compassion and truth.
 All shall bow down either on this Earth or at the gates of Heaven in allegiance to the will and word of God himself.

 d).
 Never again shall a person be permitted to claim the authority of the prophets, saints or God without being duly certified and elected by the faithful Leadership of The Mystical Order of Spiritual Baptist.
 All those who live as vermin shall die away like weeds and the only truth shall thrive.

 e).
 As “Chief Pastor,” the Presiding Prelate is charged with initiating and developing church policy and strategy, speaking God’s Word to the church and the world, and visiting every church under his supervision.